mark-meyer/startherecms/docs/tutorial.rst

     tutorial/create_track_form
     tutorial/extra_step_features

-We assume you've taken the steps to sign up and launch your version of the CMS to Heroku and are staring at a page that looks like this:
+We assume you've taken the steps to :doc:`sign up and launch your version<../quickstart>` of the CMS to Heroku, have a :doc:`basic understanding of our CMS structure<../cms-structure>`, and currently have a website that looks like this:

 .. image:: _static/tutorial/basic_wagtail_app.png
     :align: left